qbittorrent/qBittorrent/CONTRIBUTING.md

 * **Screenshots**!
 A screenshot is worth a thousand words. just upload it. [(How?)](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests)

 ### Good to know
-* **Patience**.
+* **Be patient**.
 The dev team is small and resource limited.
 Devs finding their free time, analyzing the problem and fixing the issue, it all takes time. :clock3:
 * If you can code, why not become a **contributor** by fixing the issue and open a pull request? :wink:
 * Harsh words or threats won't help your situation.
 What's worse, your complain will (very likely) to be **ignored**. :fearful: